Sean Bouchard Preview, Player Props: Rockies vs. Twins

-On Friday, Sean Bouchard (on the back of going 2-for-5 with a double, a home run and an RBI) and the Colorado Rockies face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+After hitting .333 with two doubles, three home runs, two walks and five RBI in his past 10 games, Sean Bouchard and the Colorado Rockies face the Minnesota Twins (who will start Bailey Ober) at 3:10 PM ET on Sunday.

-In his last game, he racked up two extra-base hits (2-for-5 with a double, a home run and an RBI) against the Dodgers.
+He collected two extra-base hits in his last game (2-for-3 with a double, a home run and an RBI) against the Twins.

 Sportsbook Promo Codes